 Local filmmaker, Philip Ashton caught it all on camera and produced a documentary of the project including the early planning stages.
 This film, A Journey in Community Building and a CD of songs from the theatre show are still available for sale.
 Local artist Anne Moloney has designed an interactive website that depicts the social connections in each town along with research material and project highlights.

-A key reason for our involvement in the Small Towns: Big Picture project was to promote the value of the arts in community development, economic development, and environmental management in regional communities, and to strengthen connections between the arts and academic institutions and policy bodies in the regional development field including local government.
+A key reason for CDN’s involvement in the Small Towns: Big Picture project was to promote the value of the arts in community development, economic development, and environmental management in regional communities, and to strengthen connections between the arts and academic institutions and policy bodies in the regional development field including local government.

 The partnership with the Centre for Sustainable Regional Communities at La Trobe University has proved to be a successful way of promoting the value of artists as ‘engagers’ of community action.
 The key researcher, Dr Maureen Rogers, in her discussions and presentations to academic and policy colleagues ends her story of the Small Towns: Big Picture program with the words: “this researcher will never go into a community without an artist again”.
 She made this comment to the 300 strong audience at the Local Government Community Services Association of Australia National Conference, Just and Vibrant Communities in Townsville in July 2003 after she and Judy Spokes had made a presentation about the project.
 Judy Spokes and Maureen Rogers made a presentation about Small Towns Big Picture in Kamloops, Canada, at the Cultural Future of Small Cities conference in May 2005.